Defining Research Rigor

 Rigorous research can be evaluated against two different paradigms of validity.
 Each traditionally associated with either quantitative or qualitative research.

-Quantitative research in the fields of natural science, engineering or medicine is typically associated with the naturalistic research paradigm.
+Quantitative research in the fields of natural science, engineering or medicine is typically associated with the rationalistic research paradigm.
 You will need to demonstrate that your research has internal validity and external validity as well as reliability and objectivity.
 The research goal within this paradigm is often hypothesis testing and generalization from a representative sample to a larger population

 Qualitative research in the social sciences is more associated with the naturalistic research paradigm, which usually evaluates research rigor against the concept of trustworthiness which is based on the criteria of credibility, transferability, dependability, and transferability.
 The research goal in this paradigm is often exploratory theory building.
+The idea that the original scientific terms of evaluating research rigor are not well suited for social studies was put forth by Guba & Lincoln (1982)who also coined the term of trustworthiness for naturalistic inquiry.
+The definitions of the criteria of trustworthiness are widely used in qualitative research today.
+Read up on them on our dedicated article on trustworthiness.

 Rationalistic paradigm of research rigor